ceautery/autery.net/src/static/blog/combinatorics.md

 ### Better brute-forcing

 Since I could find no single formula for all possible inputs, my original solution of brute force iterating was the best option.
 My method of generating all the permutations was correct, but bloated.
-A better method is mentioned on the [fCC wiki page](https://github.com/FreeCodeCamp/FreeCodeCamp/wiki/Bonfire-No-Repeats-Please) for this problem: Heap's Algorithm.
+A better method is mentioned on the (now deprecated) [fCC wiki page](https://github.com/freeCodeCamp/wiki/blob/master/deprecated%20wiki/Algorithm-No-Repeats-Please.md) for this problem: Heap's Algorithm.

 B. R. Heap, who has thusfar resisted my attempts to identify him or her, published [several papers](https://scholar.google.com/scholar?q=b.r.+heap) on ferromagnetism, group theory, and the fortran language in the 1960s.
-In a 1963 article in The Computer Journal titled [Permutations by interchanges](http://comjnl.oxfordjournals.org/content/6/3/293.full.pdf), Heap introduced a permutation generator that uses single item swaps in a particular order.
+In a 1963 article in The Computer Journal titled [Permutations by interchanges](https://academic.oup.com/comjnl/article-abstract/6/3/293/360213), Heap introduced a permutation generator that uses single item swaps in a particular order.

 The algorithm is very efficient, is cited in [45 other papers](https://scholar.google.com/scholar?cites=13253158272816423306), and made it's way into Knuth's section of combinatorial algorithms: